Falupi22/simpleonlinebingoserver/README.md

 # simpleonlinebingoserver
 The server of the simple online TCP bingo game

 This project is for educational purposes only.
-It is not a 'production' software.
+It is not for production.